fitmat/FMBridge/README.md

 # FMBridge
+Version - 0.1.13
 This bridge is used to connect Fitmat to your game.

 ## Whats new in the release
-Version - 0.1.12

 Changes -
+ 1. New MAT Controls added
- 1. Updated "Pause" response count in the driver
+ 2. Updated "Pause" response count in the driver
- 2. Upadated Skater detection algorithm
+ 3. Upadated Skater detection algorithm
- 3. Changed the cluster for egg catcher and skater

 ## Game Identifier Table